9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 `WriterT [String] App2 a`.

 The reason for this is that Haskell does not allow us to partially apply a type synonym.
-The synonym `App` doesn\'t take a type parameter, so it doesn\'t pose a problem.
+The synonym `App` doesn't take a type parameter, so it doesn't pose a problem.
 However, because `App2` takes a type parameter, we must supply some type for that parameter if we want to use `App2` to create another type.